-10 Top-Rated Attractions & Things to Do in Fort Myers
+12 Top-Rated Attractions & Things to Do in Fort Myers, FL

 For a complete look at the most interesting places to visit, see our list of things to do in Fort Myers and Fort Myers Beach.

-Fort Myers beach is a seven-mile-long golden strip of sand with shallow, warm water, backed by homes and a small selection of hotels and restaurants.
+Fort Myers beach, on Estero Island, is a seven-mile-long golden strip of sand with shallow, warm water, backed by homes and a small selection of hotels and restaurants.
 This is a perfect area for swimming, walking, and spotting dolphins, which frequent the area and can sometimes be seen as close as just a few feet off shore.

 The beach runs from Bowditch Point Park in the north all the way down to Lovers Key State Park in the south, but most of the action is centered around the pier and the area known as Times Square.

 The area south of the pier is the liveliest stretch of sand, where you'll find crowds of sun-seekers on hot days.
 You can rent beach chairs, and some places offer food service, creating a trendy beach scene.
 For a more sedate scene, check out the area north of the pier.
-Here, you'll find the beach backed by a city park with picnic tables and washroom facilities.
+Here, you'll find the beach backed by Lynn Hall Beach Park with picnic tables, barbecues, showers, and washroom facilities.

 Located just north of downtown Fort Myers in a beautiful neighborhood are the Edison & Ford Winter Estates.
 These homes are now a National Historic Landmark and operate as a museum open to the public for tours.
 Spread over 21 acres, this waterfront site features the historical homes of these two fascinating men who were friends.